-Eastin et al. (2002a,b, 2005) examined the spatiotemporal characteristics and statistics of instrument wetting events (IWEs) in TCs, which are periods where flightlevel, probe-derived temperature measurements were significantly (using the 3σ level; or $\Delta T = 0.5^{\circ}$ C) colder than radiometer-derived temperatures.
+Eastin et al. (2002a,b, 2005) examined the spatiotemporal characteristics and statistics of instrument wetting events (IWEs) in TCs, which are periods where flight-level, probe-derived temperature measurements were significantly [using the 3σ (std dev) level; or $\Delta T = 0.5^{\circ}$ C] colder than radiometer-derived temperatures.
 These IWEs were primarily correlated with the presence of updrafts and appreciable cloud water.
 The results from Eastin et al. (2002a,b, 2005) are not included in Table 1, because they did not directly report upon the autocorrelation of the data nor present correlograms of the data.
 Eastin et al. (2002a) showed that 90% of the IWEs were less than 10 km in scale.
 Magnitudes of moisture, w, and ΔT decrease and, therefore, decorrelate rapidly within 3-6 km of the peak of the IWEs (Eastin et al. 2002a).
-Equivalent potential temperature (θ{e}) and moisture values decreased rapidly (decorrelated) within 8 km radially outward of updraft maxima (Eastin et al. 2002b).
+Equivalent potential temperature θ_e and moisture values decreased rapidly (decorrelated) within 8 km radially outward of updraft maxima (Eastin et al. 2002b).
 The mean IWE diameters were also a function of altitude, where IWE diameters were 7 km below the freezing level and 14 km above (Eastin et al. 2002a).

 In this study, an analysis is conducted to evaluate the temporal and spatial autocorrelations of the XDDs used in TCI with the kriging spatial interpolation framework.
 The autocorrelation of data points in individual soundings, as well as the spatial correlation between adjacent soundings, are considered.
 In section 2, the data and methods used are described.
 Section 3 shows the results of the temporal and spatial autocorrelations.
-Conclusions are drawn in section 4 and a discussion of the results, and their implications for future dropsonde studies, is provided.